xpufx/reddit-comments-overkill/README.md

 - **Complete Coverage**: Cycles through all 4 sort types (`new`, `hot`, `top`, `controversial`) to find every comment.
 However due to the way Reddit caches comments, you may have to run the script again after some hours.

 - **Date Protection**: By default, comments from the last 10 days are preserved.
 This is configurable in the script.
+- **Dot Preservation**: Preserve comments that end with a dot (.) on their own line.
+Useful for keeping specific comments marked with a dot.
+(Default: enabled)
+- **Dry-Run Mode**: Log actions without actually deleting comments.
+Useful for testing dot detection and previewing deletions.
 - **Rate Limit Handling**:
     - Automatically detects rate limits (429 errors) from both `fetch` and `XMLHttpRequest`.
     - Implements exponential backoff, doubling the wait time after each rate limit detection (e.g., 60s, 120s, 240s) up to a maximum of 30 minutes.